harry-herskowitz/tapedrop-blog/_posts/2022-01-27-jake-custer.md

 Jake wanted to give a shoutout to his dad and mom for supporting his music dreams, his brothers for introducing him to music, his friends Logan, Paul, Mat, Scott, and Joss for helping however they can, and Terry Manning for sharing his expertise.

-The Pennsylvania Song is available now on all major streaming services.
+Pennsylvania Song is available now on all major streaming services.
 Check out his [Tapedrop Artist Card](https://app.tapedrop.com?artist=fQuYikmL0OSk3aoebBvuvJoT16u2) for links.